- CHC Home

 Visit the Middle School Multi-Family DBT Skills Group page.

 This group is designed for high school age teens who have previously completed DBT skills training, and are now looking for a group to support them in practicing and applying these skills to real-life situations.
 The goal of the group is to support teens in applying the DBT skills effectively to regulate their emotions and behaviors, enhance mood, improve relationships, and engage in effective problem solving and communication.

-- $320 for 4 weeks of 1-hour group sessions; financial assistance available.
+- $336 for the 4 weeks of 1 hour sessions; financial assistance available.

 Get Started Today

 If you are already being seen at CHC, please ask your therapist about joining the group.
 If not, please have a parent call or email a Care Coordinator: 650.688.3625 or firstname.lastname@example.org.
 Financial assistance is available.